WEATHER- It’s A Good Friday - NewsBreak

 WEATHER- It’s A Good Friday

-Many begin a 3-Day weekend and it looks pretty good for your Good Friday!.
-Still watching your Easter Sunday , but looks like showers...rutherfordsource.com
+Many begin a 3-Day weekend and it looks pretty good for your Good Friday!

-Many begin a 3-Day weekend and it looks pretty good for your Good Friday!.
-Still watching your Easter Sunday , but looks like showers...rutherfordsource.com
+Still watching your Easter Sunday , but looks like showers and storms will hold off until that evening.
+More on that tomorrow.

+As for your Good Friday forecast:Friday Mostly sunny, with a high near 75.
+Light south southeast wind becoming south 5 to 10 mph in the morning.
+Friday Night A 50 percent chance of showers, mainly after 1am.
+Mostly cloudy, with a low around 54.
+South southeast wind 5 to 10 mph.
+We will update as needed and as always bookmark your Close To Home Weather Page.
+You can find it here, for Live Local radar, watches, and warnings.

 Comments / 0